Matthew W. Hill: Early life and education

-Matthew Hill was born in Bozeman, Montana, the only child of Saxton Hill and Mary Elma Noe.
+Matthew Hill was born on June 26, 1894 in Bozeman, Montana.
+He was the only child of Saxton Hill and Mary Elma Noe.
 In 1907, when Matthew was 13 years old, the family moved to Lester, Washington.
-He attended a two-room school, later being graduated from Stadium High School, Tacoma.
+He attended a two-room school, later being graduated from Stadium High School, Tacoma, in 1912.

 He enrolled in the University of Washington where he was a member of the debating team, and vice-president of the University of Washington Associated Students.
 In 1917, he graduated cum laude and Order of the Coif with a Bachelors of Law degree.

-He later received an honorary Juris Doctor from Seattle Pacific College.
+Hill taugh high school in Bellingham for one year.
+During World War I, he served with the United States Coast Guard.

 Legal career

 Admitted to the Bar in 1918, Hill practiced law in Seattle.
 From 1923 to 1924, he served as an Assistant U.S. District Attorney.
 He was appointed judge of the King County Superior Court in 1945.
 In 1946, he was elected as a justice of the Supreme Court of Washington State, defeating incumbent Edward M. Connelly, taking office on January 13, 1947, and served as chief justice from January 14, 1957, to January 12, 1958.

+After retiring from the bench, Hill served as the chair of the Washington Department of Ecology's State Pollution Control Hearings Board and the Shoreland Hearings Board.
+He was a member of the American Bar Association, American Judicature Society, the Washington Bar Association, and the World Peace Through Law Association.

 Honors

+He received an honorary Juris Doctor from Seattle Pacific College in 1947.
 The Matthew W. Hill Scholarship at the University of Washington Law School, established in his memory, supports second and third year students.

 Personal life

-In May 1924, Hill married Irma Verne Young and they had two daughters (Irma L. and Mary B. Hill) and a son (Matthew Hale Hill).
-Hill died in Olympia at the age of 94.
+In May 1924, Hill married Irma Verne Young.
+They had three children: Irma L. Hill, Mary B. Hill, and Matthew Hale Hill.

+Hill served on the national council of the Boy Scouts of America, the vice-president of the American Baptist Convention. and a board member of Washington Historical Society and Linfield College.
+He was a member of the Fraternal Order of Eagles, the Kiwanis, and the Freemasons, serving as the grandmaster of the Free and Accepted Masons of Washington and was a 33rd degree Scottish Rite.
+He was a member of the First Baptist Church of Olympia.

+Hill died on February 28, 1989 in Olympia at the age of 94.